Janelia Fluor® Dyes

 Certificate of Trademark Registration, Serial Number 86386733

-Janelia Fluor® dyes with HaloTag® ligand are now available from Promega here.
+Janelia Fluor® dyes with HaloTag® ligand may be purchased from Promega here.

-These dyes and patent rights are available for Commercial License for the full-color spectrum as well.
+These dyes and patent rights are available for Commercial License for the full-color spectrum.

 For inquiries, please reference: